Volume dependence of microwave induced excess quasiparticles in superconducting resonators: Results and discussion

-where the parameter $\Sigma_s=3.4\times10^{10}~\text{W/m}^3/\text{K}$ for Al, as obtained from numerical calculations \cite{Goldie2013}, describes the power flow density from the quasiparticles to the phonons.
-If only recombination would be taken into account, i.e. inelastic phonon scattering is disregarded, this would equal $\Sigma_s^{rec}=2\pi k_B (2N_0 \Delta)^2 R = 2.7\times10^{10}~\text{W/m}^3/\text{K}$ \footnotemark[1].
+where $\Sigma_s=3.4\times10^{10}~\text{W/m}^3/\text{K}$ for Al \cite{Goldie2012}, which describes the power flow density from the quasiparticles to the phonons.
+If only recombination (and no phonon scattering) would be taken into account, this would equal $\Sigma_s^{rec}=2\pi k_B (2N_0 \Delta)^2 R = 2.7\times10^{10}~\text{W/m}^3/\text{K}$, see \cref{ap:Pbif} for a derivation.
 The parameter $\eta_{2\Delta}$ in \cref{eq:nqpex} is the fraction of the phonons with an energy $>2\Delta$, which can be interpreted as a pair-breaking efficiency for the absorbed microwave power in the quasiparticle system.
-It has been numerically calculated to be 0.6 for Al, when $P_{abs}/V < 2.8\times10^{-3}~\text{W/m}^3$ and to logarithmically decrease for higher $P_{abs}/V$ \cite{Guruswamy2015}.
-This results in the black line in \cref{fig:nqpsat}(a), for which $\eta_{2\Delta}=0.20-0.013$ in our $P_{abs}/V$ regime.
+It has been numerically calculated in Ref. \cite{Guruswamy2015}.
+For Al in our $P_{abs}/V$ regime we get $\eta_{2\Delta}=0.20-0.013$, which results in the black line in \cref{fig:nqpsat}(a).
 This prediction clearly does not describe the measured quasiparticle density.
-If we use $\eta_{2\Delta}$ as fit parameter, we obtain the dashed line with $\eta_{2\Delta}=4\times10^{-4}$.
+If we use $\eta_{2\Delta}$ as fit parameter, we obtain $\eta_{2\Delta}=4\times10^{-4}$, shown by the dashed line in \cref{fig:nqpsat}(a).
 This value for $\eta_{2\Delta}$ is comparable to the values found in Ref. \cite{deVisser2012a} (where this parameter is defined as $\eta_{read}$).
-Because this describes the data satisfactory, we conclude that the excess quasiparticle density follows the dependence $n_{qp}^{ex}\propto \sqrt{P_{abs}/V}$.\\ To check this conclusion, we verify that the quasiparticle lifetime scales as $\tau_{qp}^*\propto1/n_{qp}\propto\sqrt{P_{abs}/V}$.
-The inset in \cref{fig:nqpsat}(a) shows the measured effective quasiparticle lifetimes at low temperatures (from \cref{fig:results}(b)).
+This description satisfactorily explains the data and we thus conclude that the excess quasiparticle density follows the dependence $n_{qp}^{ex}\propto \sqrt{P_{abs}/V}$.\\ This dependence results in a quasiparticle lifetime scaling as, $\tau_{qp}^*\propto1/n_{qp}\propto\sqrt{P_{abs}/V}$.
+We verify this in the inset of \cref{fig:nqpsat}(a).
 The dashed line is given by $1/(\bar{R}n_{qp}^{ex})$, with $n_{qp}^{ex}$ from \cref{eq:nqpex} with $\eta_{2\Delta}=4\times10^{-4}$.
-We observe that $\tau_{qp}^*$ at low $P_{abs}/V$ is lower than expected from this trend.
-This could be due to additional quasiparticle relaxation channels, such as recombination in impurities \cite{Kozorezov2008} or enhanced recombination due to disorder \cite{Barends2009a,deRooij2021,deRooij2024}.
-To account for that, we included a saturation lifetime of $2~\text{ms}$ in the dotted line, which is a typical value for the effective lifetime in Al at low temperatures \cite{Barends2009a}.
-The dotted line describes the data well and we are confident that $n_{qp}^{ex}\propto \sqrt{P_{abs}/V}$.\\
+The deviation from the dashed line at low $P_{abs}/V$ could be due to additional quasiparticle relaxation channels, such as recombination in impurities \cite{Kozorezov2008,Barends2009a} or disorder-induced gap inhomogeneities \cite{deRooij2021,deRooij2024}.
+To account for that, we included a saturation lifetime of $2~\text{ms}$ in the dotted line, which is a typical value for Al \cite{Barends2009a}.
+The dotted line describes the data well, which supports our conclusion that $n_{qp}^{ex}\propto \sqrt{P_{abs}/V}$.\\